EDUCBA Logo

 Key Differences 3DS Max and Rhino

-• 3DS Max is more of a professional application used for complex modeling, while Rhino is a commercial software used for simple and basic modeling.
+• 3DS Max is more of a professional application for complex modeling, while Rhino is commercial software for simple and basic modeling.

-• Combining 3DS Max and VRay gives the user high rendered and high-quality results while using Rhino with VRay can be difficult for the user.
+• Combining 3DS Max and VRay gives the user high rendered and high-quality results while using Rhino with VRay can be difficult.

 • While Rhino supports Mac OS with limited functions, 3DS Max doesn’t support it at all.

-• 3DS Max has a default rendering method called Scanline Rendering, whereas Rhino doesn’t have any rendering software of its own.
+• The 3DS Max has a default rendering method called Scanline Rendering, whereas Rhino has no rendering software.

-• 3DS Max has a slow NURBS Modeling, while Rhino is known for NURBS Modeling.
+• 3DS Max has slow NURBS Modeling, while Rhino is known for NURBS Modeling.

 3DS Max vs Rhino Comparison Table